DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/qualifications-you-need-to-teach.md

 Or you can train to teach two subjects at secondary, for example maths with physics, so you can develop the skills to teach in an additional subject.

-You can choose to specialise in [teaching children with special educational needs](life-as-a-teacher/age-groups-and-specialisms/special-educational-needs), such as by training to become a special educational needs co-ordinator.
+You can choose to specialise in [teaching children with special educational needs](life-as-a-teacher/age-groups-and-specialisms/special-educational-needs), such as by training to become a special educational needs co-ordinator (SENCO).

 Talk to your training provider to find out what you can train to teach.